 Decorating & Design

-10+ Breakfast Banquettes You’ll Love
+10+ Breakfast Banquettes Worth Waking Up For

 A coat of white paint freshens up the original brick above this scalloped banquette in this Toronto kitchen.
 The bulkhead is painted to match the new hutches on either side.
 “A restrained colour palette of earthy hues brings calm and flow,” says designer Parris McKenna.